manovotny/github-actions-experiments/README.md

 This repository contains snippets / recipes / guides or references to other actions I have found or figured out myself in my own adoption of GitHub Actions.
 I am sharing them here in case someone else finds them useful too.

-Examples are isolated to keep them clear and concise, but you can totally use them together into a single workflow.
+Examples are isolated to keep them clear and concise, but you can [use them together into a single workflow](/.github/workflows/test.yml).

 -   [Cache node_modules](#cache-node_modules)
 -   [Cancel Running Workflows](#cancel-running-workflow)